learn-co-curriculum/flatiron-ember-store/README.md

 First, generate a controller from the command line with `ember g controller products`.
 That will create the file: `app/controllers/products.js`.

-In our controller, we'll define an action, `show-more`, that takes in an argument of a product and does the job of setting the `currentProduct` property equal to that product.
+In our controller, we'll define an action, `showMore`, that takes in an argument of a product and does the job of setting the `currentProduct` property equal to that product.
 Here's the syntax you want to use:

 ```javascript
 # app/controllers/something.js